Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 For the Filling:

-• Softened Butter: Set it out beforehand so your cinnamon sugar mixture is the right consistency.
+• Softened Butter: Set it out beforehand so your cinnamon sugar mixture is spreadable without tearing the dough.

 • Cinnamon: The star of this recipe!
 Ceylon cinnamon seems to be everyone’s favorite.
 Saigon cinnamon packs a spicy punch.